anshu189/gtrack/docs/GTrak – Product Requirements Document (PRD).md

 ## 1.1 Vision

-GTrak is a lightweight, offline-first nutrition and fitness tracker designed for people who want complete control over their meals, workouts and progress without relying on cloud services, subscriptions or bloated applications.
+GTrak is a lightweight nutrition and fitness tracker designed for people who want complete control over their meals, workouts, habits and progress without relying on bloated applications.

 The application focuses on speed, simplicity and flexibility while maintaining accurate nutritional calculations using authentic food composition data.